-Our 2+1 degree means that those choosing to study first in London, you study the first two years in London and complete your degree in Manchester, giving you the experience of London’s campus and industry links, to then go on and tap into our full resources in Manchester for your final year.
+Our 2+1 degree means that for those choosing to study first in London, you'll study the first two years in London and complete your degree in Manchester, giving you the experience of London’s campus and industry links, to then go on and tap into our full resources in Manchester for your final year.

 Building professional networks in two creative cities.

 The course is split into modules over three levels (years):

 Year 1 (HE4 modules):

 Composition and Arrangement This module aims to highlight the potential of composing with non-traditional musical materials, while exploring electronic music and the role of noise within composition.
 It will also encourage the development of musical self-representation through original composition.

 Study will focus on creative composition and arrangement techniques from various styles, genres and approaches through analysis of practice and practitioners.
 The module will introduce you to a diverse range of compositional and arrangement techniques which will inform and support your own work.